 Enabling the creation of a greater diversity of housing options in Hebron is essential to ensuring equity and to building a more diverse community.

-• provide housing for essential employees (in areas such as emergency services, health care, education, government, and retail)
+• help those who work in our communities to live here (including essential employees in emergency services, health care, education, government, and retail)

 • help retain and attract businesses, which increases jobs and consumer spending in the local economy